cabalamat/arclike/data/very_easy/README.md

 # README.md for very_easy

-The `very_easy` directory contains some very easy tasks to solve, which often only need on parameterless `GridFun`.
+The `very_easy` directory contains some very easy tasks to solve, which often only need one parameterless `GridFun`.

 Task names are like: